Battle of Brisbane: Opinions of each other's soldiers

 Another factor in the 'battle' was the difference between the troops and the provost corps or military police.
 Australian military police were usually forced into a role no one else wanted and were seen as misfits.
 This caused the Aussie Digger to have little to no respect for them.
-A rule was stated that the military police had to be unarmed.
+A rule stated that the military police had to be unarmed.
 In Brisbane, by contrast, the military police were Americans, and had the right to be armed, and were seen as arrogant.

 Views on race

 While race was not a direct causative factor in this instance, it has been cited as a cause of tension between Australians and Americans and as a contributing factor.
 This tension arose from the treatment and segregation of the African-American soldiers by the U.S. military.
 Racial issues and segregation also played a substantial role in conflict between locals and Americans in both New Zealand and Britain.
 While in civilian life white Australians treated Aboriginal and Torres Strait Islander Australians in largely the same way as white Americans treated black Americans, institutional discrimination was "paternalistic", varying significantly from state-to-state.
 Despite official policy ostensibly barring the enlistment of indigenous Australians, in practice, a more flexible approach was adopted that saw many indigenous Australians enlist.
 Segregation was not overtly practiced and most Indigenous Australians received equal pay, were promoted on merit and were generally accepted and treated as equals.

 Troops of the U.S. 208th Coast Artillery rioted for 10 nights in March 1942, fighting against African-Americans from the 394th Quartermaster Battalion.
 This was attributed to white American resentment towards African-American access to dance halls and for associating with "white girls on the streets of Brisbane".
 As a result, U.S. military authorities segregated African-Americans, restricting them to the south side of the Brisbane River.
 However, trouble continued with a major race riot at Wacol, knife fights in South Brisbane and American military police assaulting or killing black troops simply for crossing the Brisbane River.
 This further incited the Australians, whose culture towards military police was notably different.